-603.5E1 HUMAN GROWTH AND DEVELOPMENT STUDENT EXCUSE FORM
+603.5 E1 HUMAN GROWTH AND DEVELOPMENT STUDENT EXCUSE FORM

-Stu ident Name: Grade:
+Student Name: Grade:

-Pa rent/Guardian: Phone #:
+Parent/Guardian: Phone #:

-e list the curricular objective(s) from which you wish to h each is taught.
-An example is provided for you to follo •
+Please list the curricular objective(s) from vor grade in which each is taught.
+An examp which you wish to have your child excused and the class ple is provided for you to follow.

 Objective Class / Grade

 Ex.
 To understand the consequences of responsible and irresponsible sexual behavior.
 Health Education

 1.

 2.

 3.

 4.

 5.

 6.

 7.

 8.

-e reviewed the Human Growth and Development progra excused from class when these objectives are taught.
-I u

-to be excused from class when these objectives are taught.
-I understand my child will incur no penalty but may/will be required to complete an alternative assignment that relates to the class and is consistent with assignments required of all students in the class.
+wish my child to be excused from class who evelopment program goals, objectives, and materials and en these objectives are taught.
+I understand my child will o complete an alternative assignment that relates to the quired of all students in the class.

 Signed: Date:

 (Parent or Guardian)

 Signed: Date:

 (School Administrator)